 - walk-the-plank swing log

-- a smaller net, and
+- smaller version of the giant net, and

 - two rope swings.